awslabs/Agent-EvalKit/templates/eval-plan-template.md

 ## Implementation Plan
 <!--
-  IMPORTANT: This section outlines the commands, architecture, file structure, and step-by-step tasks needed to implement the evaluation system.
+  IMPORTANT: This section outlines the commands, architecture, and file structure to implement the evaluation system.
   Focus on practical implementation decisions and clear execution steps.
 -->